Kentahayakawa/Krunkrouting/flask-api/README.md

 ## Testing

-There are some tests in `tests.py`.
+There are some tests in `tests.py`, which you can run with `python -m pytest tests.py`, and they also get run automatically whenever you push to origin.
 Additionally, there is a Postman collection called `KrunkRouting.postman_collection.json`, which you can load into Postman and then test the various API endpoints there.